wagiminator/MCU-Templates/CH32V103/readme.md

 # MCU Template for CH32V103 Microcontrollers
+The CH32V103 is a general purpose microcontroller based on the 32-bit RISC processor RISC-V3A.
+The CH32V103 provides clock security system, multi-level power management, and general DMA controller.
+The CH32V103 is also equipped with abundant peripheral resources, such as single USB2.0 host/device interface, multi-channel 12-bit ADC module, multi-channel TouchKey, several timers, and multi-channel IIC/USART/SPI interfaces, etc.

 The 'template' directory includes a makefile, an illustrative program, a linker script, fundamental libraries, and a programming tool.
 These elements are intended to serve as a foundation for beginning the development of bare-metal firmware in the C programming language for this particular microcontroller.

 Furthermore, inside the 'libraries' directory, there are optional libraries available for certain peripherals.
 If you intend to utilize these libraries, you need to copy them into the 'include' folder within the 'template' directory.